jonsafari/lt1/hw/hw-rnn.md

 3. Use Keras on whatever version of Python to train a 140-character text generator on your corpus.
 Specifically, use RNN, LSTM, or GRU to make either a character- or word-based tweet generator from that text (you can use a smaller corpus for a character-based model if it's too slow to train).
 It should permit variable-length tweets.

-4. Unleash the bot on Twitter.
+4. Connect the bot to the neural network you trained.
+Unleash the bot on Twitter.
 Let it tweet once every 10 minutes for 5 hours.

 5. Submit the following:
  * The Python code you wrote as an attachment or as a link to a GitHub repo.